JohnnyCPP/JohnnyCPP/README.md

 ## :mega:~!
 Introduction

+Note: this README is deprecated, I'm working in updating it when I have time.

 Hi, everyone!

 I'm Jonathan, a software developer that enjoys working with the server side the most, abstraction of the information,